-Stock options and restricted stock awards are granted annually and are generally regarded as the primary incentive for long-term performance as they are granted at fair market value and have vesting restrictions which generally lapse over three- or four-year periods.
+Stock options and restricted stock awards are granted annually and are generally regarded as the primary incentive for long-term performance as they are granted at fair market value and have vesting restrictions ranging from three- to seven-year periods.
 The Committee considers each grantee's current option and award holdings in making grants.
 Both the amounts of restricted stock awards and proportion of stock options increase as a function of higher salary and position of responsibility within the Company.

-The Compensation and Incentive Committee have considered, and are continuing to review, the qualifying compensation regulations issued by the Internal Revenue Service in December 1993.
-As compensation for any individual is not currently expected to exceed the \$1 million base, the Company is not presently affected by these regulations.
+The Compensation Committee and Incentive Committee have considered, and are continuing to review, the qualifying compensation regulations issued by the Internal Revenue Service in December 1993.
+Generally, the Committees structure compensation arrangements to achieve deductibility under the tax regulations, except where the benefit of such deductibility is outweighed by the need for flexibility or the attainment of other corporate objectives.

-The base salary of Mr. E. L. Hutton, Chairman and Chief Executive Officer of the Company, which was last increased on November 2, 1994, effective January 1, 1995, was increased at an annualized rate of 8.5% to a base rate of \$550,000.
-His cash bonus in respect of 1994 services was \$246,000 which represents an increase of \$22,000 over 1993 and 49% of his current base salary.
-In addition, Mr. Hutton received a special one-time bonus of \$226,000 in connection with the Company's net capital gain of \$20,972,000 from the sale of 1,570,000 shares of the common stock of Omnicare in the 1994 fourth quarter.
-Restricted stock awards having a value of \$220,000, were granted to Mr. Hutton in respect of 1994 services and Mr. Hutton was granted 42,000 stock options.
-Factors considered in establishing the compensation levels in 1994 for Mr. Hutton were the Company's sales growth of 22.8% and net income growth of 125%.
-The Compensation Committee and the Incentive Committee believe that Mr. Hutton's base salary, the increase in his cash bonus and the restricted stock awards granted to Mr. Hutton in respect of 1994 services are consistent with his performance as measured by these factors and the other criteria discussed above.
+The base salary of Mr. E. L. Hutton, Chairman and Chief Executive Officer of the Company, was increased effective March 1, 1996 at an annual rate of 6.2 percent to a base rate of \$590,000.
+His bonus in respect of 1996 services was \$207,776 which represents a decrease of \$33,824 from 1995 and 35 percent of his current base salary.
+In addition, Mr. Hutton received a special bonus of \$326,000 in connection with the Company's 1996 capital gains.
+Restricted stock awards having a value of \$966,000 and vesting over seven years were granted to Mr. Hutton, and Mr. Hutton was granted 31,000 stock options.
+Factors considered in establishing the compensation levels in 1996 for Mr. Hutton were the Company's growth in net income of 39.5 percent, the Company's decline in sales of 2.2 percent and the decline of income from continuing operations of 5.2 percent.
+The Compensation Committee and the Incentive Committee believe that Mr. Hutton's base salary, the decrease in his cash bonus, his special bonus and the restricted stock awards and stock options granted to Mr. Hutton are consistent with his performance as measured by these factors and the other criteria discussed above.